Which of the following is an example of gravitational potential e... | Channels for Pearson+

 1

-Understand the concept of gravitational potential energy: It is the energy an object possesses due to its position in a gravitational field, typically related to its height above the ground.
+Identify the concept of gravitational potential energy: It is the energy an object possesses due to its position in a gravitational field, typically related to its height above a reference point.

-Identify the key characteristics of gravitational potential energy: It depends on the mass of the object, the height above a reference point, and the gravitational acceleration (usually Earth's gravity).
+Consider the options given: A spinning top, a book resting on a shelf, a compressed spring, and a car moving at a constant speed.

-Analyze the options given: A charged capacitor involves electrical potential energy, a moving car involves kinetic energy, and a compressed spring involves elastic potential energy.
+Analyze each option: A spinning top has kinetic energy due to its motion, a compressed spring has elastic potential energy, and a car moving at a constant speed has kinetic energy.

-Consider the option of a book placed on a shelf: The book has gravitational potential energy because it is elevated above the ground, and if it were to fall, this energy would convert to kinetic energy.
+Focus on the book resting on a shelf: This object is elevated above the ground, and its energy is due to its position in the gravitational field, which is characteristic of gravitational potential energy.

-Conclude that the book on the shelf is the correct example of gravitational potential energy, as it fits the criteria of having energy due to its position in a gravitational field.
+Conclude that the book resting on a shelf is the correct example of gravitational potential energy, as it is the only option where energy is stored due to height in a gravitational field.

 Watch next